Lassi Nikkarinen

-Lassi Paavo Verner Nikkarinen (born 11 March 1997) is a Finnish professional basketball player for Spanish Primera FEB team Baloncesto Fuenlabrada.
+Lassi Paavo Verner Nikkarinen (born 11 March 1997) is a Finnish professional basketball player for Czech team GAPA Hradec Králové.

 National team career

 Nikkarinen is a former youth international and has represented Finland U16, Finland U18 and Finland U20 national teams.
 He has played seven games with the Finland men's national basketball team.

 Personal life

 His second cousin Antto Nikkarinen is also basketball player in Korisliiga.